 - school, sports, clubs, extracurricular and physical activities;

 - use of social media and electronic devices;

 - behaviours (e.g. smoking, alcohol and other substance use);

 Youth aged 15 to 17 can also expect questions about:

 Socio-demographic information is also collected.
 This allows for analysis for specific population groups (by age groups, geographies, etc.).

 Statistics Canada publishes the results of its surveys in many formats.
 To find all the documents related to this survey, follow the links below and type the name of the survey in the search engine located at the left of your screen to filter the results.

 Data: You will find tables, profiles of a community or region, thematic maps, public use microdata files, and data visualization tools.

 Analysis: You will have direct access to Stats in brief (e.g., releases from The Daily, fact sheets), articles and reports, and journals and periodicals.

-- Questionnaires, definitions, data sources and methods: survey number 5233
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 5233